We take a look at a University of Buffalo study on the effects of scuba diving on oral health.

 Of the 41 participants who reported dental symptoms, 42 percent experienced barodontalgia, 24 percent reported pain from holding the air regulator in their mouths too tightly and 22 percent reported jaw pain.
 Another five percent experienced loosened crowns during the dive, and one person even reported a broken dental filling.

 "Divers are required to meet a standard of medical fitness before certification, but there are no dental health prerequisites," says the lead author Vinisha Ranna, BDS.
-She is student in the UB School of Dental Medicine, and is also a certified stress and rescue scuba diver.
+She is a student in the UB School of Dental Medicine, and is also a certified stress and rescue scuba diver.

 "Considering the air supply regulator is held in the mouth, any disorder in the oral cavity can potentially increase the diver's risk of injury.
 A dentist can look and see if diving is affecting a patient's oral health."